 From my blog came an online support forum for people with chronic and complex diseases.
 My purpose was expanding.
-The more I focused on God’s will for my life in the midst of my affliction, the more I not only became patient but I also found true joy in the hope I could still contribute to society, despite my chronic disease.
+The more I focused on God’s will for my life in the midst of my affliction, the more I not only became patient, but I also found true joy in the hope I could still contribute to society, despite my chronic disease.

-A future where I can still serve him, faithfully and with joy, from the confines of my home.
+A future where I can still serve others, faithfully and with joy, from the confines of my home.

-I have found hope and patience in affliction and I thank God for his amazing love to me through it all.
+I’m so grateful I can have hope and patience in affliction and I thank God for His amazing love to me through it all.

 For the Lord comforts his people